aquaULB/solving_pde_mooc/notebooks/03_FiniteDifferences/03_01_FirstOrderDerivative_and_Slicing.md

 > If i or j are omitted or None, they become “end” values (which end depends on the sign of k).
 Note, k cannot be zero.
 If k is None, it is treated like 1.

-That is pretty much what we've onserved so far.
+That is pretty much what we've observed so far.
 We would comment on that `k` cannot be zero.
-This limitation implies that implementation of this case raises an [exception][32] of type `ValueError`.
-By default occurance of uncaught exception terminates code executation.
-We won't get into details of treatment of exceptions, but you can read about it on your own if you are interested.
+This limitation implies that the implementation of this case raises an [exception][32] of type `ValueError`.
+By default occurances of uncaught exceptions terminate code executation.
+We won't get into the details of the treatment of exceptions, but you can read about it on your own if you are interested.

 We would also cite another important piece of documentation on sequences slicing: